 Once you’ve narrowed down your search to a few options that seem to suit your needs, you can start comparing prices.

 Even though U.S. shipping companies typically have acceptable insurance policies, you are responsible to check for verification and coverage limits.
-You must make sure that their policy will cover your vehicle’s value (especially if it’s valuable) in case of loss.
+You must make sure that their policy will cover your vehicle’s value (especially for luxury and exotic vehicles) in case of loss.
 In addition, you should inquire about damage coverage and supplementary options that are not offered by all car carriers.

 Alternatively, a covered carrier gives you the most protection, but the average cost is around 50% more.
 Since enclosed carriers offer better protection, they are typically used to ship high-value or classic cars.